epfl-si/people2/README.md

 The information taken from the official sources, is integrated with information optionally provided by the people and kept on the internal database.

-The current implementation which tries to closely mimic its legacy ancestor.
-In particular, we tried to keep the idea of a profile page composed of several content **blocks**.
-We have tried to implement the blocks in a way that will allow new powerfull blocks to be added in the future.
-For the moment, we have just two types of blocks: _rich text boxes_ that are just a title with a free content in html format, and _index boxes_ that are containers of lists of records of the same model.
-Presently we have implemented models for listing the person's studies, work experiences, awards, selected publications, and links to various research or social network websites.
+The current implementation tries to closely mimic its legacy ancestor.
+In particular, we keept the idea of a profile page composed of several content **blocks** (all instances of the classes derived from the base `Box` model) but we tried to implement it in a way that will allow new powerfull blocks to be added in the future.
+For the moment, we have just two types of blocks: `RichTextBox` that are just a title with a free content in html format, and `IndexBox` that are containers of lists of records of the same model.
+We have models for listing the person's studies, work experiences, awards, selected publications, and links to various research or social network websites (`Education`, `Experience`, `Award`, `Publication`, `Social` models respectively).

+Boxes are grouped by `Section` displayed in diffent zones of the public profile page.
+Every instance of a `Box` is generated using the metadata of a `ModelBox` that determines in which section the box will go and other things like if the user can modify its title.
+A minimal administrative interface is provided for managing the sections and the model boxes so that very little is hardcoded.

+The public profile view is completely static and loaded at once for improving indexing by search engines.

+### Content localisation
+A record can have fields that are language independent (e.g. year, person names), and fields that require translation.
+In order to avoid extra model relationships, we opted for storing everything in the same record where all the translations for all the fields have a dedicated column in the DB.
+This off-course have the cost of multiplying the number of columns and probably space required.
+There is a plan to merge all the translations for a field in a single serialized column which would enable supporting an arbitrary number of langues.
+This requires some work but not too much because all localisation-related code is isolated in one module.

+A clever (IMHO) interface were developed for multilingual editing where the user could edit all the languages at the same time in a single form without the visual overload of haveing one field per language.
+Unfortunately, it have been discarded in favor of the current implementation which is less efficient (the form must be saved once foreach language) but apparently easier to understand.

 ## Framework Picks